opattison/olivermakes/_posts/2013-09-26-casey-trees-membership.md

     <div class="amount">$50</div>
     <h1><a href="http://example.com/donate-link">Level 1</a></h1>
     <details>
       <summary>Benefit</summary>
       <p>A description of the benefits provided.</p>
     </details>
     <details>
       <summary>Another benefit</summary>
       <p>A description of the benefits provided.</p>
     </details>
     <div class="link"><a href="http://example.com/donate-link">Become a Level 1</a></div>
   </div>
 </section>
 {% endhighlight %}

-The parent `<section>` sets specific program-specific styles for content within.
-Membership gets a different theme from Advocacy, though they share the same structure and layout.
+The parent `<section>` sets specific topic-specific styles for content within.
+For example, Membership gets a different theme from Advocacy, though they share the same structure and layout.
 By only changing the parent element, the standard HTML blocks can be reused from one section of the site to another, only changing one class (and then adding a new set of selectors and declarations in CSS for any new classes required).

-### Reusing the pattern elsewhere
+### Reusing the pattern

 This design pattern would prove useful for other informational pages on the website.
 Most programs at Casey Trees have multiple parts, and many have elements aimed at different audiences.
 The [tree planting programs](http://caseytrees.org/programs/planting/) are aimed at individuals, schools, and community groups.
 There are many different [ways to volunteer](http://caseytrees.org/get-involved/volunteer/).
 The Membership program has six different levels.
 Both informational and transactional pages tend to have segmented content for those different constituencies – lots of options to handle for a visitor to the site!
 So we wanted a design that could handle that complexity better.